Max Stassi

-Max Robert Stassi (born March 15, 1991) is an American professional baseball catcher for the Los Angeles Angels of Major League Baseball (MLB).
+Max Robert Stassi (born March 15, 1991) is an American former professional baseball catcher and current catching coach for the Los Angeles Angels of Major League Baseball (MLB).
 The Oakland Athletics drafted him in the fourth round of the 2009 MLB draft.
 In 2013, Stassi made his MLB debut with the Houston Astros.
 The Astros traded Stassi to the Angels in 2019.

-Amateur career and draft
+Early life

 Stassi attended Yuba City High School in Yuba City, California.
 He played for his school's baseball team, and was twice named The Sacramento Bee's player of the year.
 Stassi also competed for the United States national baseball team, winning gold in the 2006 Pan American Games in Barquisimeto, Venezuela, and the International Baseball Federation's 16 and Under Baseball World Championship in 2007.
-He finished his high school career with a .514 batting average, 40 home runs, and 162 runs batted in.
+He finished his high school career with a .514 batting average, 40 home runs, and 162 runs batted in (RBIs).
 Stassi committed to attend the University of California, Los Angeles (UCLA), to play college baseball for the UCLA Bruins.